Zen-Networks/forti-elk/README.md

 ![zen](index.png)

-This project is about fortigate log monitoring with ELK stack (Elasticsearch, Logstash, Kibana).
-[Zen Networks](https://www.zen-networks.ma/)
+This project builds a Fortigate log monitoring solution based on ELK stack (Elasticsearch, Logstash, Kibana) and Fortigate firewalls logs.
+Courtesy of [Zen Networks](https://www.zen-networks.ma/)

-I suppose that you are already configure Fortigate with your proper needs (filtering and users ...), and you install Elasticsearch, Logstash, Kibana, as well.
-In this project, you have to add some extra configuration like:
+# 0. Prerequisites and Scope:
+- One or multiple Fortigate firewalls configured with the required filtering and identification features.
+- Installed Elasticsearch, Logstash and Kibana instances.

+In this project, we will cover:
-- Fortigate configuration in order to send logs to specified port (in our case is 5517, you can do whatever you want).
+- Fortigate configuration in order to send logs to a specified host/port.
+We've choosen port 5517.
+But, it can be any valid port.
-- Logstash configuration.
+- Logstash configuration to parse Fortigate logs
-Then all you have to do is importing the visualizations and the dashboard to your Kibana.
+- Kibana visualizations and dashboard to leverage these logs

 # 1. Fortigate Configurations:
 ```